-Cooped up at home, feeling lonely and stressed, many Americans began drinking more during the novel coronavirus pandemic.
-A survey of around 1,500 adults revealed that the frequency of alcohol consumption increased 14 percent, compared to 2019, per a September 2020 research letter published in JAMA Network Open.
+Cooped up at home, feeling lonely and stressed, many Americans began drinking more during the COVID-19 pandemic.
+A survey of around 1,500 adults revealed the frequency of alcohol consumption increased 14 percent, compared to 2019, per a September 2020 research letter in JAMA Network Open.

 Drinking to excess isn't good for a person's health: It can lead to emotional and physical consequences, including cardiovascular damage, increased risk of cancer and changes in a person's mood and behavior, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 And while recent challenges — layoffs, anxiety, social unrest, war and more — can lead people to drink, alcohol use disorder (AUD) was on the rise before 2020, per an August 2020 article in Behaviour Research and Therapy.

 AUD is an umbrella diagnosis that encompasses alcohol dependence and alcohol abuse.
 In the United States, about 15 million people have AUD, according to the NIAAA.

 An increase in new diagnoses of AUD due to social distancing is "probable," per a July 2020 editorial in the Lancet Gastroenterology and Hepatology, noting that an increase in people's drinking patterns is a "hint at the emergence of a subgroup of drinkers at risk of establishing potentially dangerous patterns of alcohol consumption during lockdown."

 If you're concerned that a friend or family member has an unhealthy relationship with alcohol and may have AUD, there are ways you can offer support.
 Here's what you need to know.